Erick Rowan: Return to WWE (2023–2026)

 On the June 17 episode of Raw, Ruud made his return, reprising the Erick Rowan character as a part of a new stable under the leadership of Uncle Howdy (portrayed by Wyatt's real-life brother Taylor) called The Wyatt Sicks.
 He would sport a rabbit mask, resembling Ramblin' Rabbit from Bray Wyatt's "Firefly Funhouse".
-On the July 15th edition of Raw, Rowan was seen unmasked in a vignette, where he was interviewed by Howdy, mourning the losses of his original Wyatt Family teammates, Bray Wyatt and Luke Harper.
+On the July 15 edition of Raw, Rowan was seen unmasked in a vignette, where he was interviewed by Howdy, mourning the losses of his original Wyatt Family teammates, Bray Wyatt and Luke Harper.
 On August 5th, Rowan would make his in-ring return alongside fellow Wyatt Sicks stablemates Dexter Lumis and Joe Gacy to face American Made (Chad Gable and the Creed Brothers) in a winning effort.
 On the September 9 episode of Raw, the Wyatt Sicks defeated American Made in a Street Fight, ending their feud.
 The Wyatt Sicks' next feud was against The Miz and The Final Testament, facing each other on the December 9 episode of Raw, where the Wyatt Sicks suffered their first loss as a stable in an eight-man tag team match.
 The stable was drafted to the SmackDown brand, but didn't appear on television due to an injury to Uncle Howdy.
 The stable returned to television on the May 23 episode of SmackDown, attacking Street Profits, Fraxiom and DIY.
+On April 24, 2026, Rowan and the rest of the members of the Wyatt Sicks were released by WWE.